ShrinkhalaSingh123/AppleSalesForecasting/README.md

 4. The forecasting model used in this project is Prophet, a robust time series forecasting tool developed by Facebook.

 **Findings/Predictions**
-1. The model predicted a steady increase in Apple Inc.'s stock price over the next year.
+1. The model predicted a steady increase in Apple Inc.'s stock price over the next year (2025).
-2. Seasonal trends and holiday effects were identified as significant factors influencing the stock prices.
+2. Seasonal trends and holiday effects were identified as significant factors influencing stock prices.
-3. The forecast components analysis showed weekly, yearly seasonality, and trend changes in stock prices.
+3. The forecast components analysis showed weekly, and yearly seasonality, and trend changes in stock prices.
 4. Anomalies and potential future dips were identified, suggesting caution in certain periods.

 **Libraries used**